Though my heart isn't in it, following a summer road construction

 and children!
 I wasn't told this in Basic Training

 or in Crew Chief School!
-I'll do my part and participate in this
+I'll do my part and participate in

 mission and try to protect my comrades as well as myself,